1953 Waco tornado outbreak: Background

 After two days of intense tornado activity, May 11, 1953, produced a rich, unstable air mass that moved northward over Texas from the Gulf of Mexico.
 As of 9:30 a.m.
 CST (15:30 UTC), thunderstorm activity from the overnight hours persisted, generating residual outflow boundaries.
 Already, anomalously warm surface temperatures reached the mid-70s °F (mid-20s °C) as far north as a line stretching from Dallas to Austin.
 Dew points were correspondingly high as well, climbing into the lower 70s °F. (lower 20s °C) As a dry line crossed the warm sector in the afternoon, a layer of cool surface temperatures left by the outflow boundaries locally enhanced low-level wind shear, acting as a mechanism to enable supercell and tornado formation.
-Winds backed along the outflow boundaries, perhaps aiding the formation of violent tornadoes.
+Winds backed along the outflow boundaries, perhaps aiding the formation of large and violent tornadoes.
 Due to conducive conditions for severe weather, the U.S. Weather Bureau (later the National Weather Service) Weather Forecast Office in New Orleans issued a tornado alert covering sections of Central and West Texas.